Small islands use big platform to warn of climate change

 - Debunking 5 viral rumors about Christine Blasey Ford, Kavanaugh’s accuser

-“Decades ago, small island developing states warned the world of the risks of climate change, and those were once theoretical threats,” said Hilda Heine, president of the Marshall Islands a sprawling series of atolls in the Pacific Ocean thousands of miles north of Australia.
+“Decades ago, small island developing states warned the world of the risks of climate change, and those were once theoretical threats,” said Hilda Heine, president of the Marshall Islands, a sprawling series of atolls in the Pacific Ocean thousands of miles north of Australia.

 The message may finally be getting through, in part due to the devastating wildfires, storms and floods that have affected millions of people in the developed world over the past months.